 Pricing and Schedule

 Each 5-day workshop takes place from 8:00am to 5:00pm Monday through Friday and costs $490 for the week.
-This price includes tuition, materials, snacks and beverages, 40 hours of Continuing Education Credits and one complete unit of lesson plans from either the AP®Biology Daily Lesson Plans, AP®Environmental Science Daily Lesson Plans or the Experimental Biology Daily Lesson Plans curriculum, depending on the topic being studied that week (Ecology, Genetics, Cell Biology, Anat & Physio, or Labs & Stats).
+This price includes tuition, materials, 40 hours of Continuing Education Credits and lesson plans for activities covered in that workshop.

-Each day will be spent performing student-centered, critical-thinking exercises such as model building, simulations, dry and wet labs, case studies and Socratic discussions.
+Each day will be spent performing student-centered, critical-thinking exercises such as model building, simulations, dry and wet labs, case studies, hypothesis testing, statistical calculations and Socratic discussions.
 Teachers will have the opportunity to exchange ideas and seek solutions to problems and concerns they have in their own course.
 There will be an emphasis on solidifying teacher comprehension and gaining a deeper understanding of the subject material as a whole while relating specific concepts to other topics in other parts of the course.

-It is recommended that you bring a laptop capable of wireless Internet access (or let me know if you’d like for me to arrange a computer rental) and your course textbook.
+It is recommended that you bring a laptop capable of wireless Internet access (or let me know if you’d like for me to arrange a computer rental) a scientific calculator and your course textbook.

-Free passes for the YMCA located at 40 N. Merrimon Ave. (right next door to the Four Points Sheraton) will be available to all guests staying at the Four Points Sheraton.
+The YMCA located on Woodfin St. is two blocks from both the hostels and from the Hyatt Place.
 Hiking, biking and running trails surround the city and I welcome workshop participants to join me on an afternoon run (or walk) after each day’s workshop.
 There will be enough daylight after the workshops to enjoy the mountains if you want to catch a sunset at a lookout on the Blue Ridge Parkway, visit the Folk Art Center, or bring an evening picnic to a concert at the Brevard Music Center.
-Right outside the hotel, the streets of downtown Asheville offer live music, beer brewery tours, dancing (contra, jazz, blues, etc.), street performers, gallery walks, comedy performances, summer symphonies and numerous other opportunities to take in the culture of this area.
+Right outside the hotel, the streets of downtown Asheville offer live music; beer brewery tours; contra, jazz, blues dancing; street performers; gallery walks; comedy performances; summer symphonies and numerous other opportunities to take in the culture of this area.
 Please download the Things to Do in Asheville document to learn more.